A Step to Decouple Optimization in 3DGS: Experiments

-\textbf{Extra Exploration is Necessary} Previous studies have highlighted the role of exploration in 3DGS\citep{jung2024relaxing, kheradmand20243d}, and here we investigate its interplay with redundancy.
+\textbf{Extra Exploration is Necessary} Previous studies have highlighted the role of exploration in 3DGS~\citep{jung2024relaxing, kheradmand20243d}, and here we investigate its interplay with redundancy.
 AdamW-GS benefits from the noise-based position regularization, yielding improved pruning efficiency and higher SSIM.
-As shown in Table~\ref{tab::mipnerf360_basic} GS7 and GS8, removing opacity reset weakens the noise-based regularization, leading to less improvement in SSIM and redundancy removal.
+As shown in GS7 and GS8 of Table~\ref{tab::mipnerf360_basic}, removing opacity reset weakens the noise-based regularization, leading to smaller SSIM gains and weaker redundancy removal.
 We attribute the effectiveness of the noise-based regularization in AdamW-GS to its more appropriate attribute regularization.
 Overall, our results underscore that additional exploration is necessary.
-However, the noise-based position regularization from 3DGS-MCMC cannot be directly applied to scenes with relatively few primitives (e.g., indoor scenes), where their higher sensitivity to noise results in a drop in reconstruction quality.
+However, the noise-based position regularization from 3DGS-MCMC cannot be directly applied to scenes with relatively few primitives, e.g., indoor scenes, where the smaller primitive set may make optimization more sensitive to noise and can lead to degraded reconstruction quality.
 In Appendix Sec.~\ref{sec::exploration_more}, we provide a more detailed analysis of the exploration ability induced by our method.
-We also introduce two additional exploration strategies that can be combined with current AdamW-GS and yield further improvements on certain indoor scenes as well.
+We also introduce two additional exploration strategies that can be combined with the current AdamW-GS and yield further improvements on certain indoor scenes.

-\textbf{Efficiency Analysis} Benefiting from Sparse Adam, as shown in Table~\ref{tab::methods_compare}, 3DGS-MCMC further improves optimization efficiency.
+\textbf{Efficiency Analysis} As shown in Table~\ref{tab::methods_compare}, 3DGS-MCMC achieves further optimization efficiency gains from Sparse Adam.
 Vanilla 3DGS enjoys the same benefit, while our method achieves additional gains by substantially reducing redundancy during the densification stage, thereby further enhancing optimization efficiency.
-More detailed analysis are provided in Appendix Sec.\ref{sec::time_cost}.
+More detailed analysis is provided in Appendix Sec.~\ref{sec::time_cost}.